Emanuel Arthur Victor “Manny” Levy

 Death: May 19, 1983 (age 73) in Surrey, B.C.

-Manny made a living playing poker in Victoria.
-He often played with the fire and police chiefs upstairs of his Grandfather’s restaurant.
-He worked in the family restaurants like Levy’s Oyster Bar, Arthur’s Sandwich Shoppe [1308 Government Street] and Poodle Dog Cafe.
+As an adult, Manny made a living playing poker in Victoria when the chiefs of fire and police came to play upstairs of his Grandfather’s restaurant.
+He worked in the family restaurants like Levy’s Oyster Bar, Arthur’s Sandwich Shoppe [1308 Government Street] and Poodle Dog.

-In 1928 grandmother Eva brought a ‘rich girl from Germany’ for him to marry, but he met Victoria-born Dorothy Quaintance Leonard.
+In 1928 Eva, ever the Jewish grandmother, brought a ‘rich girl from Germany’ for him to marry, but he met Victoria-born Dorothy Quaintance Leonard.
 He fell for her and they married in 1937 in Vancouver, where they settled.